Mayanshh/SafeRental/replit.md

 # Overview

-SafeRental is a comprehensive web application for creating, managing, and verifying legally compliant rental agreements.
-The platform facilitates secure transactions between tenants and landlords by providing built-in verification features, document generation, and multi-layer authentication.
-The system allows tenants to create rental agreements through a step-by-step form process, while landlords can verify and approve these agreements through OTP-based verification systems.
+SafeRental is a web application for creating and managing legally compliant rental agreements with built-in verification features.
+The platform allows tenants to create rental agreements and landlords to verify them, providing secure document management, OTP-based verification, and PDF generation capabilities.
+The system is designed to protect both tenants and landlords through a trusted verification process.

 # User Preferences